Education Needed on Potential Dangers of Buying Drugs Online

 The World Health Organization (WHO) has taken a proactive approach to countering the spread of falsified medicines.
 In 2013, the organisation launched the Global Surveillance and Monitoring System (GSMS), which is designed to quickly identify incidences of falsified and substandard medical products.

 An equally important strategy is educating the general public.
 All stakeholders, including pharma companies, must increase the public’s awareness of the inherent risks of consuming medication purchased from the internet.
 This strategy can be tailored to indirectly strengthen pharmaceutical brands by highlighting the quality and legitimacy of their product range.

 Efforts must also be made to help governments, especially in developing countries, to improve cybercrime legislation.
 Law enforcement agencies should be provided with legislative authority to compel web providers, such as domain registrars and web hosting companies, to take down online pharmacies.

 While these approaches may not resolve the issue overnight, they can slam the brakes on the sector’s explosive growth.

 THE CAMPAIGN FOR RAISING AWARENESS OF THE DANGERS

-These kind of worrying figures is exactly we created the #ImForReal initiative, to spread awareness about the dangers of counterfeits.
+These kind of worrying figures is exactly why Yellow Brand Protection created the #ImForReal initiative; to spread awareness about the dangers of counterfeits because the pharmaceutical industry is just one of many that is impacted.
 Join us and help spread the campaign for "A Cleaner Internet.
 A Better Society.".